iamszing/Convolutional-neural-network-image-detection/README.md

 If you are using anaconda : To install keras simply type conda install -c conda-forge keras in the annaconda prompt.

+This is divided into two forms test data and training data consisting of 2000 and 8000 images respectively.
+Simply Change the dataset name and you can get the result for any data.